Synaps3Protocol/sep/SEP/SEP-003/README.md

 ### Protocol fees

-The following chart showcases how the fees generated by the protocol are expected to evolve over time, and how they will be distributed.
+The chart below shows how protocol fees are expected to evolve over time and how they will be distributed:

 ![Token fees](resources/protocol.png)

-By year 4, the protocol is expected to have generated a total value of approximately $76100000 in fees.
-This is comes from estimating an average service fee of 5.0 %.
+By year 4, the protocol is expected to have generated a total value of approximately **$76,100,000** in fees, assuming an average fee rate of **5%**.

 ### Treasury

-The treasury is expected to have the following profit and loss:
+Below is the projected profit and loss (P&L) for the treasury:

 ![Treasury P&L](resources/treasury_pnl.png)

-The treasury is expected to have the following funds under management:
+The following graph shows the expected funds under management:

 ![Funds under management](resources/funds_under_management.png)

-By year 4, the treasury is expected to have a total value of approximately $431000000 under management, with 99% in native tokens and 0% in other currencies.
+By year 4, the treasury is projected to manage a total value of approximately **$431,000,000**, with 99% held in native tokens and 0% in other currencies.

+### Conclusion

+By implementing these features, the MMC Token becomes a multifaceted instrument capable of powering governance, content creation, technological innovation, and financial sustainability within the protocol.
+At the same time, it avoids imposing barriers on projects that do not require highly specific use cases.
+Each initiative can adopt the utilities that best align with its goals and needs, fostering a **diverse, robust, and ever-evolving ecosystem**.